metio/terraform-provider-k8s/docs/data-sources/anywhere_eks_amazonaws_com_cluster_v1alpha1_manifest.md

 Required:

 - `namespace` (String) Namespace refers to the name of a namespace in the local registry
-- `registry` (String) Name refers to the name of the upstream registry
+- `registry` (String) Registry refers to the name of the upstream registry